sillsdev/saymore/README.md

 1. Ensure you have Nuget
 1. Building the solution should automatically pull down the nuget dependencies.

+### Local Installer Build
+The process of building a SayMore installer involves some build steps that are defined in build/SayMore.proj, so it must be built using MSBuild.
+This involves multiple steps, so the easiest way is to run build/TestInstallerBuild.bat.
+This batch file should be maintained to keep it in sync with any changes to the overall build process.
+Note that during the Installer build, a few source files are updated (stamped with the version number and/or date), so these should be reverted after a test build of the installer.
+Committing and pushing these changes will break the ability of the CI build to correctly set the version number!

 ### Bug Reports

 Reports can be entered in https://jira.sil.org/projects/SP/issues.
 They can be entered there via email by sending to saymore_issues@sil.org.